 3.1.4.
 Installation of fixed monitors and LoRa receiver gateway: Installation of all the fixed area monitors were done as per monitoring requirements.
-Seven indoor monitors are installed within Mineral Separation Plant locations, considering presence/accumulation potential for Monazite rich material.
-All the eight outdoor monitors are installed at various important environmental locations.
-One outdoor monitor is specially installed over Intertidal zone at Kadiapattanam - Valliyar river mouth location where monazite rich sand is deposited.
-This location is known for high natural high radiation background ranging 20 $-60 \mu Sv h^{-1}$ .
+Seven indoor monitors are installed within Mineral Separation Plant locations, considering potential for presence/accumulation of Monazite rich material.
+All the eight outdoor monitors are installed at various important environmental locations. outdoor One monitor is specially installed over Intertidal zone at Kadiapattanam - Valliyar river mouth location where monazite rich sand is deposited.
+This location is known for high natural high radiation background ranging 20 $-60 \ \mu Sv h^{-1}$.